DIRACGrid/DIRAC/docs/source/DeveloperGuide/Overview/index.rst

 The Configuration Service is built in the DISET framework to provide static configuration parameters to all the distributed DIRAC components.
 This is the backbone of the whole system and necessitates excellent reliability.
-Therefore, it is organized as a single master service where all the parameter updates are done and multiple read-only slave services which are distributed geographically, on VO-boxes at Tier-1 LCG sites in the case of LHCb.
+Therefore, it is organized as a single master service where all the parameter updates are done and multiple read-only worker services which are distributed geographically, on VO-boxes at Tier-1 LCG sites in the case of LHCb.
 All the servers are queried by clients in a load balancing way.
 This arrangement ensures configuration data consistency together with very good scalability properties.